-- · By accurately marking the areas to be located - Minimize damage caused by excess paint - Call in accurate information to limit size of area to be painted to only what is needed. - No white paint should be sprayed on pavement in a way that may interfere with traffic or pedestrian movement.

-6. When can I start digging after I make the call?
-May I start my excavation before the two business day deadline?
+- By accurately marking the areas to be located - Minimize damage caused by excess paint - Call in accurate information to limit size of area to be painted to only what is needed. - No white paint should be sprayed on pavement in a way that may interfere with traffic or pedestrian movement. - 6.
+When can I start digging after I make the call?
+May I start my excavation before the two-business day deadline?

-It is strongly recommended that you wait the full two-business day waiting period.
+It is strongly recommended that you wait the full two-business day waiting period following the day of submitting your request.
 This allows all Operators to complete their required responsibilities.
 If you start before that time you may be accepting liability for damages.
 OAR 952-001-0050(1) and OAR 952-001-0060